 'P Documents' are six-monthly data sent by the sickness funds to NIHDI, within four months.
-These data show the services provided, the serviceprovider, the prescriber, the place of provision of service, and the hospital where patients were treated.
+These data show the services provided, the serviceprovider, the prescriber, the place of provision of service, and the hospital where patients were treated, as well as information on patients : age, gender, social category and district of residence.
 P Documents can be used to monitor medical consumption and pricing, but not (yet) to analyse services per patient.